Rich Text & Media Blocks

 Use cases

-- About page bios -- Write a longer introduction that goes beyond the 150-character header bio.
-Tell your story, explain your mission, or describe your background in detail.
+- About page bios -- A longer introduction beyond the 150-character header bio.
+Tell your story, explain your mission, or describe your background.

-- Announcements -- Share news, updates, or important information with your audience.
+- Announcements -- News, updates, or important information.
 A rich text block at the top of your Home page can serve as a dynamic announcement banner.

 Media block

-The Media block lets you add visual content to your page -- either an uploaded image or an embedded YouTube video.
-It is your go-to block for adding visual elements that break up text and grab attention.
+The Media block adds visual content -- either an uploaded image or an embedded YouTube video.
+It's your go-to for visual elements that break up text and grab attention.

 Choosing a media type

-- Image -- Upload an image file from your device.
-The image is displayed on your page at full width within the block.
-Use this for photos, graphics, banners, or any visual content you have as a file.
+- Image -- Upload an image file displayed at full width.
+Use for photos, graphics, banners, or any visual content.

-- YouTube -- Paste a YouTube video or YouTube Shorts URL.
-The video is embedded directly into your page so visitors can watch without leaving your site.
-This is perfect for showcasing your latest video, a demo, or a tutorial.
+- YouTube -- Paste a YouTube video or Shorts URL.
+The video embeds directly so visitors can watch without leaving your site.

 Media block settings showing the image/YouTube toggle and upload field